 - Spending time with family and friends

 - Setting aside time for hobbies or personal interests

 The timeless advice of getting plenty of sleep and eating a healthy diet is essential for stress management and overall self-care.

 If you have taken steps to manage your stress actively and your symptoms continue, be sure to see a healthcare professional to ensure there are no other potential causes or other underlying health issues.

 Stress isn’t going anywhere, and women will continue to experience stress throughout their lives.
-A personal wellness plan which includes intentional periods of recovery and self-care will help women manage their stress and empower themselves to make healthy life changes.
+A personal wellness plan that includes intentional periods of recovery and self-care will help women manage their stress and empower themselves to make healthy life changes.